-Disclaimer: This post contains affiliate links, which means we may get a small commission based on your purchases at no extra cost to you.
-Thanks for supporting This Blue Dress!
+Disclaimer: This post contains affiliate links, so we may get a small commission based on your purchases at no extra cost to you.

 We recommend purchasing a cake decorating set, like this Wilson set that has all the bags and tips you need to make these cupcakes.
 It’s much cheaper than buying all the tools individually, and it comes with a handy case so you have everything in one place for all your decorating projects!